Last updated: 29 July 2020

 What options do enterprise and education users have for sharing information about how they use Adobe desktop applications?

-When managing application installs via Creative Cloud Packager or with enterprise IDs, the ability to share this information with Adobe is disabled for Creative Cloud for teams, Creative Cloud for enterprise and Creative Cloud for education members and cannot be enabled.
+When managing application installs via Creative Cloud Packager or with enterprise IDs, the ability to share this information with Adobe is disabled for Creative Cloud for enterprise and Creative Cloud for education members and cannot be enabled.
+However, beta apps share usage information with Adobe.

 However, if administrators allow users to install Creative Cloud applications via Creative Cloud desktop, while using an Adobe ID, then users have the option to share information on how they use the applications.
 Users can change their preference at any time by visiting their Account Management page.